HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/collabsphere21/visitors/signin.md

    - Set the Size to "6 x 1".
    - Set the Label to "KEEP VISITORS".

 ### Sign In Form
 The Sign in Form will take input and create a document in the visitors database.
-There are required fields, but there will not be anyt additional validation added.
+There are required fields, but there will not be any additional validation added.
 Validation could be added both in the Form Access Mode and/or in Node-RED.
 Because access to the Domino REST API "visitors" database is not restricted to *only* Node-RED, it's important to have the validation also in the Domino REST API.

 1. Drag a **form** node onto the canvas.
    - Select the New Visitor group.